Ah Seng (Hai Nam) Coffee

 5 Best Kaya Toast in Singapore to Eat Like a Local

-Ah Seng (Hai Nam) Coffee’s serves homemade kaya that has an eggy, pandan fragrance.
+THE KAYA: Ah Seng (Hai Nam) Coffee’s serves homemade kaya that has an eggy, pandan fragrance.
 Loyal customers love it because it is not too sweet and not too greasy.

-Ah Seng (Hai Nam) Coffee uses aromatic Robusta coffee beans that are ground in-house.
+THE COFFEE: Ah Seng (Hai Nam) Coffee uses aromatic Robusta coffee beans that are ground in-house.
 Some might find the Hainanese coffee a little bit on the bitter side.
 If you want a milder coffee, try the Kopi C. which is the same coffee brew with added unsweetened condensed milk.
 The coffee is served in quirky brown coffee cups that are more than 30 years old!

 - Kaya toast: $1.60